California utility assessing finances amid wildfire links

-SAN FRANCISCO (AP) — The parent company of California’s largest utility said Friday it is assessing its finances and structure in its effort to confront a growing liability threat from wildfires blamed on the company.
+SAN FRANCISCO (AP) — The parent company of California’s largest utility is assessing its finances and structure in the wake of wildfires blamed on its equipment that could cost it billions of dollars in liability.

-Pacific Gas & Electric Corp. could face billions of dollars in potential liability involving massive wildfires in California — some of which have already been linked to equipment operated by the company.

-PG&E announced the assessment in a news release that did not elaborate on any potential plans.
+PG&E announced the assessment Friday in a news release, citing “the growing wildfire threat.”

-However, the company said Its board of directors is looking for new members and engaging outside experts for advice on wildfire safety.
+It said its board of directors is engaging outside experts for advice on wildfire safety, but it did not identify any potential plans to address liability or safety.

 Most Read Business Stories